 If you think you might have a prolapse, your doctor will talk to you and examine you.
 You will need to have an internal examination.
 You may also be asked to have tests like ultrasounds and urine tests.

 The treatment suggested will depend on the type and extent of the prolapse.
-Whatever the course of action, it is important that you do something about the issue or your symptoms are likely to get worse.
+Whatever the course of action, it is important that you do something about the prolapse or your symptoms are likely to get worse.

-Some women may be offered a ring pessary, which is a small disc put high in your vagina as a support.
+Some women may be offered a ring pessary, which is a small disc put high in the vagina as a support.